-- (a) this is for projects for which the responsibility for business case approval is retained by the Department for Transport (DfT), or when the business case is being developed by another Government department or statutory body (excluding local authorities); - (b) in these instances, the role of the ITE is to review the business case and provide professional advice to the Accountability Board of any key risks or issues arising that need to be considered by the

-Accountability Board to support the associated decision for funding.
+- i. this is for projects for which the responsibility for business case approval is retained by the Department for Transport (DfT), or when the business case is being developed by another Government department or statutory body (excluding local authorities); - ii. in these instances, the role of the ITE is to review the business case and provide professional advice to the Accountability Board of any key risks or issues arising that need to be considered by the Accountability Board to support the associated decision for funding.

-5.57 Gates 4 and 5:
+V.2.18.
+Gates 4 and 5: